gnu-octave/bootstrap/README.md

 ## Development roadmap

+* Add option to compute confidence intervals for posthoc comparisons with `bootnhst`
 * Add function to param folder to calculate D statistic from KS-test (with input format suitable for `bootnhst`, `iboottest` and (`i`)`bootci`)
 * Add the ability to perform stratified jackknife resampling in `jack`
 * Allow bootstrap to accept empty argument for `bootfun` (to enhance compatible behaviours with corresponding matlab function)